circlefin/circle-ecosystem/README.md

 logo: [String]            # Required.
 Name of the logo file.
 url: [String]             # Required.
 URL of the app's website.
 description: [String]     # Required.
 Description of the app.
 Limit 200 characters.
+entityType: [String]      # Required.
+Type of organization that runs the app.
+Choose either "dao" or "non-dao" (traditional company).
+fiatOnRamp: [Boolean]     # Required.
+The ability to convert fiat currency (e.g. USD) to USDC within the app.
 audience:                 # Required.
 The intended audience(s) of the app.
   - Consumers
   - Businesses
-fiatOnRamp: [Boolean]     # Required.
-The ability to convert fiat currency (e.g. USD) to USDC within the app.
 blockchain:               # Required.
 List of all applicable blockchains that the app supports.
   - Ethereum
   - Polygon